Vanclief/dotfiles-mac-2016/README.md

 # Franco's Dotfiles

-Repo for my dotfiles, based on
+Repo for my dotfiles, 99% stolen from other dotfiles.
-99% Other's great work
-1% My own tweaks

 ## NeoVim